KasrUhuru/Antikythera/README.md

 I have way too much creative energy, and all my head-in-the-clouds world building (a la Dungeons and Dragons) needs to go into something productive.

-The biggest influences for my work are: Castlevania, Fear and Hunger, Warhammer 40K.
+The biggest influences for my work are: (1) the Castlevania Netflix TV series; (2) Fear and Hunger combat mechanics and worldbuilding; (3) Warhammer 40K .

 I have a deep appreciation for fantasy themes, but the genre of medieval fantasy is far too deeply rooted in Western European pre-Renaissance or Tolkien-esque influences.
 Fantasy should have a relatable core of humanity, yes.
 However, we need to push the envelope of subject matter.